chammaaomar/chammaaomar.github.io/_posts/2020-01-27-headFirstC.md

 int c = SQUARE(x+1);
 return c;
 ```
 You would expect to get 25, however, you actually get `4+1*4+1 == 9`.
-Hence, you should wrap the 'parameter' of the macro in parentheses, like that `#define SQUARE(x) (x)*(x)`.
+Hence, you should wrap the 'parameter' of the macro in parentheses, like that `#define SQUARE(x) ((x)*(x))`.

-For the above scenarios, *i.e.* simple one-line functions macros have been pretty much made obsolete in C++ by the introduction of `inline` functions and lambda functions. the `inline` specifier is a hint to the compiler that it should replace every call to the target function by its actual block of code, to avoid function call overhead.
+For the above scenarios, *i.e.* simple one-line functions, macros have been pretty much made obsolete in C++ by the introduction of `inline` functions and lambda functions. the `inline` specifier is a hint to the compiler that it should replace every call to the target function by its actual block of code, to avoid function call overhead.
 I suspect this is best done if a function is called inside a loop, but this optimization may be carried out by the compiler anyway.
 However, keep in mind that inlining is simply a hint to the compiler.
 If the function logic is too complex, the compiler may decide to ignore the hint.
 Sometimes, a function may not even be inlined, such as a recursive function.

 ### Pointer arithmetic is commutative and pointers decay